SEAN: Usually I go in alphabetical order by publisher when I do this, but sometimes I need to shill, and this is one of those weeks.

 ANNA: I haven’t read the first couple volumes of Silver Spoon but I will one day!

-MELINDA: SILVER SPOON SILVER SPOON I AM NOT LISTENING TO ANNA LA LA LA.
+MJ: SILVER SPOON SILVER SPOON I AM NOT LISTENING TO ANNA LA LA LA.

 SEAN: It’s a light month for light novel adaptations, though.
 We see the 2nd Is It Wrong To Try To Pick Up Girls in a Dungeon: Familia Chronicle, a 9th Overlord, and the 2nd Sword Art Online: Hollow Realization.